Tired. If you had to describe him in one word, that was it.

 The man’s finger tapped a name, third from the top.

 “You’re going to — if you want to, that is — you’re going to log in to this man’s computer,” he paused for a beat, sticking his hand back into his jacket pocket.
 He pulled out a small tan thumb drive, no larger than a thumbnail.
 “And you’re going to stick this in it.
 It’ll do the rest.
 But you’re going to go up to his office and do that.”

 London didn’t know to laugh.
 Or to scream?
 Or to do anything?
 He always thought himself a bit of a coward, but now he was sure of it.
-He’d like to think at least he’d think of some way to stick up for himself in a situation like this, some brave thing he could say to defuse the situation.
-But he couldn’t think of anything.
+He’d always wanted to believe he’d think of some way to stick up for himself in a situation like this, some brave thing he could say to defuse the situation.
+But his brain was empty.
+A void.
+Filled with nothing but a dull drumming against his skull.
 He couldn’t even think of what he should be doing with his eyes.
 Or his hands?
 He shuffled, looking more like a lost puppy than someone that was being asked to commit, what he imagined, was some sort of crime.

 The man blew a puff of air out his nose.

 The man’s brow furrowed, black lines knitting together.

 “It is not about what will happen if you don’t, it’s about what will happen if you do.”

 “If you do this, Mr. Charles, you will discover a cache of one-hundred thousand dollars on your porch tomorrow morning in an Amazon box.
 The cash will be yours, and will be in various sizes of bills, from various banks.
 Untraceable, truly.
 You will then be questioned about the why.
 And then you will not tell them about the money.
 You will only tell them about this meeting.
 You will tell them that I told you, very clearly, that if you did not do it, you would be killed.”

 “That you would be killed, your parents would be found dead an hour later, and that they would discover an unsettling amount of interesting files on your hard drive.”